 With these guidelines, one day you'll be able to show off your wedding dress to your own children or even grandkids!

-- It is secure and sturdy
+- Secure and sturdy

-- It is the correct size for your dress
+- The right proportions for your dress

-- It is pH neutral (acid-free)
+- pH neutral (acid-free)

 Check out our list of 15+ Wedding Dress Cleaning, Storage & Box Preservation in Australia .